graygnuorg/sargon/README.md

 ```

    Notice, that (1) the filter string is split in multiple indented lines
-   for readability, and (2) the part of filter that controls the validity
+   for readability, and (2) the filter normally contains conditions that
-   of the entry using the `sargonNotBefore` and `sargonNotAfter` attributes
+   control validity of the entry using the `sargonNotBefore` and
-   is omitted for clarity.
+   `sargonNotAfter` attributes.
+These conditions are omitted for clarity.

 2. Execute LDAP query, get the response.

 3. Iterate over the returned `sargonACL` objects, selecting only those
    with the value of `sargonHost` matching the server hostname, or (if
-   the value starts with `+`) with the netgroup it refers to matching
+   the value starts with `+`) with the netgroup that matches
    the `(host,user,domain)` triplet.

    To match the netgroup, the libc function [innetgr(3)](http://man7.org/linux/man-pages/man3/setnetgrent.3.html) is used.